beku/Argyll-Releases/icc/Readme.txt

  icclib.zip    ZIP archive of the following files README.txt    This file.
- Licence.txt   Important! - Permissions for use of this package. icc.c         Library source file. iccstd.c      Library source that uses stdio and malloc system calls.
+ License.txt   Important! - Permissions for use of this package. icc.c         Library source file. iccstd.c      Library source that uses stdio and malloc system calls.